Skip to main content

 Acknowledge what happened

 Simply recognizing such an event is tremendously valuable.
 You do not need to say a lot if you are not comfortable doing so.
-And you should not feel pressure to act as therapists or counselors.
+And you should not try to act as a therapist or counselor.
 But acknowledging the event and the difficulty the class may be experiencing is often highly appreciated by students.

 For ideas, consider phrases such as: